-High performance liquid chromatography is an essential function in any hemp and cannabis extraction businesses.
+High performance liquid chromatography is an essential function in any hemp extraction businesses.
 There are a number of HPLC applications within the extraction market capable of streamlining and upscaling any cannabinoid product line.
 In this article we discuss chromatography uses, applications and the pure99 system.

 What is HPLC Chromatography?